 There are places of worship throughout the world that can claim to be extraordinarily beautiful in design and form.
 Among these places, Iran is home to breathtaking mosques filled with intricate mosaics and a kaleidoscope of colors.
 Dignified, magnificent, and impressive.
 The arches, tilework mosaics, and the very round domes are the post-Islamic method of building structures in Iran.
 However, Iranian architecture has a history from at least 5000 BC to the present which significantly inspired the architecture in India, Turkey, and Tajikistan to Zanzibar."The supreme Iranian art, in the proper meaning of the word, has always been its architecture.
 The supremacy of architecture applies to both pre-and post-Islamic periods."
 Says Arthur Pope, a pioneering American expert on Iranian art.
 Various buildings and complexes including mosques, mausoleums, bazaars, bridges, and palaces have survived from ancient times.
 Iranians knew how to build tall buildings with vast inner space, and their worship places have always been in harmony with their belief and the surrounding nature.
 The architecture of mosques in Iran varies from region to region, based on the local geometry, materials, and styles.
 They have often very complicated structures, with the vast use of colors, tilework, and great symbolic patterns.
 Reflecting the light of the sun, domes of the mosques appeared like glittering turquoise gems and could be seen from miles away by travelers following the Silk road through Iran.
 There are many modern mosques around the world built in the past decades which are indeed architectural masterpieces.
 But they might not be considered historically as precious as the ancient mosques in Muslim countries.
-For that matter, Iran has a collection of beautiful mosques which - sadly - a lot of people may not even know they exist!
+For that matter, Iran has a collection of beautiful mosques which - sadly - a lot of people may not even know exist!
 Let's take a look at some magnificent mosques around the country.

 Mosque in swirling colors